 7 ONE MAN, ONE WOMAN - Reconciliation is mutual and immediate.
 Morning grumpiness within the context of a commitment.

 8 ONE OF US - Wistful, yearning!
 She thought her lover was holding her back.
 "One of us" may refer to her as opposed to him or to one part of her split personality.

 9 RING RING - By the telephone!
 ABBA entered "Ring Ring" in the 1973 Eurovision contest and lost.
-Agnetha was glad they lost because she was pregnant.
+Agnetha was glad because she was pregnant.
 They won the Eurovision the following year in Brighton, England.
 "Ring Ring" was the title track of their first album.
-Their four names were on the cover.
-Stig had coined the acronym, ABBA, but first had to negotiate with a fish canning company of the same name.
-"ABBA" is a word for father in the Bible, appearing three times in the New Testament.
-"Ring Ring" was re-released following the Eurovision victory.
-Neil Sedaka wrote the English lyrics.
+Their 4 names were on the cover.
+Stig had coined the acronym, ABBA, but had to negotiate with a fish canning company of the same name.
+"ABBA" is a word for father in the Bible, appearing 3 times in the New Testament.
+Neil Sedaka wrote the English lyrics for "Ring Ring."
 Listen to Benny run his finger down the keyboard.
 It is called a "glissando."

 11 THE WAY OLD FRIENDS DO - Misunderstandings are inevitable between friends and lovers and must be worked out if relationships are to continue.
 Are we speaking of the friendship between Agnetha and Frida?
 Is it the rapport between ABBA and their fans?
 Most likely, it is the longstanding friendship between Benny and Bjorn.
 Benny Andersson had the friendliest grin in the music business.
 Bjorn reminded me of Jimmy Carter, America's president at the time.
 This song is a hymn!

 WAR - BATTLE OF THE SEXES - RESISTANCE & SURRENDER - INVASION - PURSUIT